February Is Heart Month

 Heart Disease Awareness Month, That Is

 People are not condemed to suffer cardiovascular disease.
-There are some factors that predispose some people to have this disease.
-They are referred to as "unchangeable factors".
+There are some factors that predispose some people to have this disease, and hey are referred to as "unchangeable factors".
 Fortunately, there are also several "changeable factors".
 They are listed below.
-In this lens you will find general CVD awareness information.
+In this article you will find general CVD awareness information.
 Prevention of heart disease requires everyone to take responsibility for his or her own health.
 For more specific personalized information, please see your physician.

-Heart Disease Awareness Month is almost over, but the need for awareness is not.
+Heart Disease Awareness Month is just getting started, but the need for awareness is not.
 Please, know your numbers: your HDL, LDL, Trigs (triglicerides), and of course, your total cholesterol levels.

 Changeable Risk Factors - These You Can Control